-The rumors is that a sailor in white uniform roams the halls of Cosson Hall whistling a famous sailor song.
+The rumor is that a sailor in a white uniform roams the halls of Cosson Hall whistling a famous sailor song.

 If you ever venture out to the Islais Creek Channel in the Hunters Point area, you’ll find an awesome pair of abandoned grain silos at Pier 90.

 These silos have been sitting empty since 1989 when an earthquake hit the area and caused damage to the building which halted operations.